-Let us praise the twenty-six sacred and venerable spiritual athletes, the intercessors and protectors of Zographou, who cast down the pride of the Latins, and endured fiery immolation and were crowned as is meet; and let us cry: Rejoice, O venerable sufferers!
+Let us praise the twenty-six sacred and venerable spiritual athletes, the intercessors and protectors of Zographou, who casting down the pride of the Latins, endured fiery immolation and were crowned as is meet; and let us cry: Rejoice, O venerable sufferers!

-Ikos: The angels were amazed, looking down from heaven upon the ungodly assault of the Latins, how they burned in the fire the venerable ones who, for piety's sake, chose to die in piety.
-And having cast down the pride of the tyrants, they hear from us such things as these: Rejoice, O choir of venerable spiritual athletes; rejoice, steadfast regiment of those who suffered greatly.
-Rejoice, ye venerable ones, twenty-six in number; rejoice, O Thomas and the other martyrs!
-Rejoice, godly Barsanuphius and steadfast Micah; rejoice, Dometian, Menas and the radiant Paul!
-Rejoice with Anthony, O Euthymius and Hilarion; rejoice with Parthenius, O Simon and Joseph!
+Ikos: The angels were amazed, looking down from heaven upon the ungodly assault of the Latins, how they burned with fire the venerable ones who, for piety's sake, chose to die in piety.
+And having cast down the pride of the tyrants, they hear from us such things as these: Rejoice, O choir of venerable spiritual athletes; Rejoice, steadfast regiment of those who suffered greatly.
+Rejoice, ye venerable ones, twenty-six in number; Rejoice, O Thomas and the other martyrs!
+Rejoice, godly Barsanuphius and steadfast Micah; Rejoice, Dometian, Menas and the radiant Paul!
+Rejoice with Anthony, O Euthymius and Hilarion; Rejoice with Parthenius, O Simon and Joseph!

 Rejoice, ye two James's, together with Joannicius; rejoice, O Martinian, with Cosmas and Sergius!
-Rejoice, O glorious Cyprian, Cyril, Job and Sabbas; rejoice, O four glorious and unnamed radiant passion-bearers!
+Rejoice, O glorious Cyprian, Cyril, Job and Sabbas; Rejoice, O four glorious and radiant passion-bearers!
 Rejoice, O venerable sufferers!

-ODE VII Canon I
+ODE VII